tbaci42/sadycos_tb/docs/content/overview/setup/buses.md

 ---
-title: Busses Configuration
+title: Buses Configuration
 layout: page
 parent: Simulation Setup
 nav_order: 5
 ---

-# Busses Configuration
+# Buses Configuration
 {: .no_toc }
 The subsystem functions called in the Simulink model generally output variables of MATLAB's `struct` type.
 The corresponding type of signal that Simulink uses to route the data between subsystems is called _bus_.
-Since the user can freely define what data to write into the output structures of the subsystem functions, the busses can be different for every simulation.
+Since the user can freely define what data to write into the output structures of the subsystem functions, the buses can be different for every simulation.
 Simulink unfortunately cannot automatically infer the necessary format of a bus from the MATLAB function block which is why the user has to manually provide objects of the MATLAB's class `Simulink.Bus` for every bus signal within the simulink model.
 This page explains how that is done in SADYCOS.